Grammarly is a well-known grammar checker that helps you correct grammatical errors and spelling mistakes.

 But if you’re writing for school or your job, then the features of Grammarly Premium start to look awfully enticing.

 Grammarly employs an advanced system that checks not only grammar and punctuation but sentence structure and context as well.
-The makes your free of .
+The grammar checker makes your writing free of mistakes.

 One of Grammarly Premium’s greatest gifts is a built-in plagiarism checker which compares your writing to more than 16 billion websites from all over the world to ensure that you’re not accidentally copying the work of someone else.

-Let’s take a look at these features one at a time to get a better sense of what you’re getting when you put money down for Grammarly Premium.
+Let’s take a look at Grammarly Premium features one at a time to get a better sense of what you’re getting.

 #1.
 Grammar and Spell Checker